 A pre-existing condition is an illness or health problem (signs/symptoms) that existed at anytime during the six months prior to you taking out or upgrading your hospital cover – regardless of whether or not you knew about the condition.
 In most cases, a doctor appointed by the health fund will determine whether a condition is ‘pre-existing’.

 The Federal Government has a schedule of fees for medical services, called the Medicare Benefits Schedule (MBS).
 However, doctors can charge above this schedule.
 This is when the ‘gap’ occurs.
 In most cases your health fund has a gap agreement in place with your doctor to reduce or remove your out of pocket expenses.

 Health funds negotiate agreements with doctors and hospitals to fully or partially cover the cost of treatment.
 It’s important that you contact your health fund before you receive hospital treatment to check whether the insurer has agreements with your hospital and whether your doctor is participating in the health fund’s gap cover agreement.

 A waiting period is the amount of time you need to wait before you can claim for services from your health fund.
 You’re required to serve waiting periods when you’re taking out your first health insurance policy or when you’re upgrading your cover.
+When switching from fund to fund it is important to note any wait periods you have already served will come across, you may have additional wait periods for upgrades or new services depending on your insurer.
 Find out more about waiting periods.